qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - a dark theme would be appreciated
 - need ability to use dark theme
 - i love the app please provide the dark theme for it
-- update a of of missing dark theme of of of when are these apps going to offer you a dark theme this is a major miss
 - i we need the dark theme is very nice its possible
 - its the best app that i have used it would be great to have a dark theme
-- any chance of having a dark theme in the tbsp
+- any chance of having a dark theme in the app
 - any plans for a dark theme
 - i would like a dark theme if this is possible to be
 - wish it had dark theme
 - will there be a dark theme soon
-- hello dark theme would be really tbsp
+- hello dark theme would be really appreciate
 - please create a dark theme thanks
 - perfect but how can i set up dark theme
 - just dark theme is missed feature